 On top of that, it can be tricky to work out which of your non-Apple or non-Google apps are actually taking advantage of the built-in backup options.
 Your best bet is to head into these third-party apps and see if they mention backups.
 If you’re still not sure, contact the developer directly.
 Even if an app doesn’t create backups, many of the most popular ones, like Netflix and Spotify, keep everything in the cloud anyway.

 So what’s left to transfer?
 As we’ve mentioned, individual apps might need some attention—particularly your games.
 Check whether the program lets you save your hard-earned high scores to the cloud or to another device.
 Some games will take advantage of the automatic backups provided by Google and Apple, but some won’t.
-Again, check with the developer if a game’s menus or options don’t make its backup status clear.
+Again, check with the developer if the game’s menus or options don’t make its backup status clear.

 Just work methodically through your apps and make sure anything you absolutely need will be available on your new handset once you wipe your old one.
 If you can’t figure out how to make that happen, a quick web search or an email to the developer (find contact details on the app’s store listing) should do the trick.

-Move your subscription accounts
+Move you subscription accounts

 Even once you’ve figured out how you’ll move your data from one phone to another, you’re not quite ready to roll.
-Next, you’ll have to think about the accounts you’re signed into on your old device.
+Next, you have to think about the accounts you’re signed into on your device.
 Because some services won’t work on too many devices, you’ll have to deactivate or log out of certain accounts on your old phone before they’ll function on your new one.